Tips for Success in HSC Maths Advanced, Extension 1, Extension 2, and Maths Standard

 HSC Maths Standard 2

 HSC General Maths is the fourth course and has been exclusively designed for students with various abilities and differences in knowledge and understanding.
 This course embraces that math is deeply embedded in modern society.
-Lessons in HSC Maths General 2 include credit and borrowing, interpreting sets of data, surface areas, probability, modelling linear relationships, and more.
+Lessons in HSC Maths General 2 include credit and borrowing, interpreting data sets, surface areas, probability, modelling linear relationships, and more.

 Studying for HSC Maths exams

-While it might seem that no matter which school you go to, the quality of the lessons and the outcomes of the course would be equal, this isn’t always the case.
-Every school has strengths and weaknesses, and the quality of the course relies on a number of factors.
+While it might seem that no matter which school you attend, the quality of the lessons and the course outcomes would be equal, this isn’t always the case.
+Every school has strengths and weaknesses, and the quality of the course relies on several factors.
 Your experience with the course hinges upon various factors, as well.

 Cramming is not an advisable way to study.
 This can lead to big problems on test day!
 Instead, study over the course of the year to familiarize yourself with as much information as possible over the year while giving your brain time to soak up everything.